 While there may be a stray few who use their auto policy as a good bedtime read, most of us do not study our automobile insurance policies until we are or someone we love is involved in a car crash.
 Suddenly, reading the policy and, more importantly, understanding your coverage becomes crucial for you and your family.

 So, how do you know if you have enough insurance coverage after an accident happens?
 Here are the top ten auto insurance questions answered by our accident lawyers that may help shed some light on what you need to know about your policy coverage.
-While the laws of Virginia, Maryland, and DC are different, the fundamentals are the same.

 1. Are all drivers required to have auto insurance?